Protests as Italy's Covid pass becomes mandatory for workers

-Covid-19 health passes became mandatory for all workers in Italy from Friday, with the measure being applied mostly peacefully across the country despite some scattered protests.

-At the major port of Trieste, where some labor groups had threatened to block operations in protest against the rule, the situation appeared largely calm, with some workers demonstrating but others being allowed to carry on as usual.
+Italian government statistics say that 81 percent of the eligible population has been fully vaccinated and more than 85 percent have had the first dose.
+Italy has also begun booster shots for those with compromised immunity and who are over 80.

+The certificate has been required on long distance trains and indoor venues including restaurants, museums and gyms since September 1.

-"The Green Pass is a bad thing, it is discrimination under the law.
+"The green pass is a bad thing, it is discrimination under the law.
 Nothing more.
 It's not a health regulation, it's just a political move to create division among people...," said Fabio Bocin, a 59-year old port worker in Trieste.

-In Rome, police in riot gear stood by in front of a small rally with people shouting "No Green Pass."
+In Rome, police in riot gear stood by in front of a small rally with people shouting "No green pass."

-Prime Minister Mario Draghi's cabinet approved the rule -- one of the world's strictest anti-Covid measures -- in mid-September, making it obligatory from October 15 for all workers either to show proof of vaccination, a negative test or recent recovery from infection.
+Prime Minister Mario Draghi's cabinet approved the rule -- one of the world's strictest anti-Covid measures -- in mid-September,.
+It is effective until the end of the year.

-Some 15% of private and 8% of public sector workers have no Green Pass, an internal government document seen by Reuters estimates.
+Some 15% of private and 8% of public sector workers have no green pass, an internal government document seen by Reuters estimates.

-Under the new rules, effective until year-end, those without the certificate will be suspended without pay and face a fine of up to 1,500 euros ($1,730) if they try to work on regardless.

 The government hoped the move making the health pass mandatory would convince unvaccinated Italians to change their minds, but with over 80% of residents over the age of 12 already fully inoculated and infection rates low, that surge has not materialized.